Skip to content

 A tag can be used to record or transmit not only fixed values, but also dynamic information from the website.
 Content from cookies, the data layer, DOM elements or URL parameters can serve as sources.
 In the following, we explain how the individual tag types are filled and then used.

 To configure variables, click on tag manager in the menu and select the sub-item My variables.
+All existing variables are displayed in the overview.
+The action options for editing, deleting or copying the selected variable appear on mouseover.

 Cookie variable